 - When billing the encounter code, bill \$0.00.
-For services eligible for encounter payments, the system will automatically pay the difference between the FQHC's encounter rate and the fee-for-service amount paid. - To ensure correct payment for the HCPCS T1015 encounter code, all third-party payment information must be reported at the header claim level only. - For clients in programs eligible for encounter payments, HCA denies Evaluation and Management (E&M) codes when billed without an HCPCS code T1015.
+For services eligible for encounter payments, the system will automatically pay the difference between the FQHC's encounter rate and the fee-for-service amount paid. - To ensure correct payment for the HCPCS T1015 encounter code, all thirdparty payment information must be reported at the header claim level only.
+For more information on third-party billing, refer to the ProviderOne Billing and Resource Guide. - For clients in programs eligible for encounter payments, HCA denies Evaluation and Management (E&M) codes when billed without an HCPCS code T1015.